• Skip to primary navigation

 Four pieces of yellow Khaman dhokla on a black platter

 Soft and fluffy Khaman Dhokla made in the Instant Pot and stovetop.
-These delicious steamed savory chickpea flour cakes are a popular Gujarati delicacy, perfect to enjoy for breakfast or snack!
+These delicious steamed savory chickpea flour cakes are a popular Gujarati delicacy, perfect to enjoy for breakfast or a snack!

 Cheesy Samosa Jalapeño Poppers